Securing Real-Time Internet-of-Things: Security Threats for RT-IoT

 \subsection{Attacks on RT-IoT}

-We classified the attack methodologies on RTS based on the control over computation process and the functional objective of the attack.
-One way to acquire control over target system could be injecting malicious code (\eg malware) or by reusing legitimate code for malicious purposes (\eg \textit{code-injection attacks}).
-Besides, since most RT-IoT nodes communicate over unreliable medium such as Internet, the system is also vulnerable to \textit{network-level attacks}.
+We classify the attack methodologies on RTS based on the control over computational processes and the functional objective of the attack.
+One way to acquire control over a target system could be the injection of malicious code (\eg malware) or by reusing legitimate code for malicious purposes (\eg \textit{code-injection attacks}).
+Besides, since RT-IoT nodes can communicate over unreliable mediums such as Internet, the system is also vulnerable to \textit{network-level attacks}.
 Other than trying to aggressively crash the system (\eg using \textit{DoS attacks}) the adversary may silently lodge itself in the system and extract sensitive information (\eg \textit{side-channel attacks}).
 The side-channel attacks are based on observing properties (\eg execution time, memory usage patterns, task schedule, power consumption, \etc) of the system.
-These information may later be used by the attacker to launch further attacks.
-We summarize the common attack surfaces for RT-IoT systems.
+This information may later be used by the attacker to launch further attacks.
+In the rest of this section, we summarize the common attack surfaces for RT-IoT systems.